 This trend isn’t slowing down; in fact, we’re seeing increases in video marketing adoption.
-88 percent of businesses that are already using video plan to increase their video marketing spend in 2019.
+95% of video marketers plan to increase or maintain their spend on video in 2020.

 How marketers are seeing results with video